Approved 5/2/97

 Election of Representatives to the LSU Health Sciences Center Faculty Senate

 Section 1.
-All Assembly representatives to the LSUHSC-NO Faculty Senate (Senators) must be full time clinical or basic science faculty holding the rank of Instructor, Assistant Professor, Associate Professor or Professor.
-Prerequisite rules governing selection of Delegates of the Faculty Assembly shall apply to selection of Representatives to the LSUHSC-NO Faculty Senate.
-The Assembly must elect five Senators whose primary academic appointment is in a clinical department and three Senators whose primary appointment is in the basic sciences.
-Senate appointments are for three years each.
-The rights and duties of the Senators are outlined in the bylaws of the LSUHSC-NO Faculty Senate.
-The selection of Senators shall be held each year in May.
-Representatives shall be chosen from the Basic Science and Clinical Science Delegates, Alternates to the Faculty Assembly, or from the Assembly at large.
-This shall be done by a vote of both the Delegates and Alternates to the Faculty Assembly.
+The Assembly is to elect Senators to the LSUHSC-NO Faculty Senate.
+Senators must be full time Clinical or Basic Science faculty holding the rank of Instructor, Assistant Professor, Associate Professor or Professor.
+The election of Senators shall be held each year by no later than the August meeting of the Senate by the Assembly.
+Any faculty member eligible to be a Delegate of the Assembly including Delegates can be elected as Senator.
+Delegates must elect five Senators whose primary academic appointment is in a clinical department and three Senators whose primary appointment is in the basic sciences.
+The rights and duties of the Senators are outlined in the constitution and bylaws of the LSUHSC-NO Faculty Senate.